Nomad-engineers/threads-platform/docs/privacy-policy.md

 ---

 **Questions or Concerns?**
-If you have any questions about this Privacy Policy or our data practices, please contact us at privacy@threadlytics.com.
+If you have any questions about this Privacy Policy or our data practices, please contact us at privacy@threads-boost.online.

 This Privacy Policy is designed to be transparent and user-friendly while maintaining comprehensive legal compliance with GDPR, CCPA, and other applicable privacy regulations.